 In addition to the need-based financial aid that Tufts offers, there are several outside scholarships for undocumented students.
-Tufts University is one of the partner schools for Golden Door Scholars, a non-profit organization that helps to expand educational and career opportunities for high-performing, undocumented students.
-For more information about the Golden Door Scholarship Program, visit www.goldendoorscholars.org.
+Tufts University is a partner institution of Golden Door Scholars, a non-profit organization that helps to expand educational and career opportunities for high-achieving DACA recipients.
+For more information about the Golden Door Scholars program, visit https://www.goldendoorscholars.org/.

 Other foundations and organizations have scholarships for undocumented students.
-For a list, please visit: http://www.thedream.us/resources/education/.Back to top
+Specific opportunities can be found at https://www.thedream.us/resources/education/ and https://immigrantsrising.org/resource/list-of-undergraduate-scholarships/.Back to top

 Do I have to have Deferred Action for Childhood Arrivals (DACA) status in order to apply to Tufts?